About elective caesarean birth

 You’ll be prepared for your anaesthetic so that you don’t feel any pain during the surgery.
 A spinal anaesthetic is most common for planned caesarean births.
 An epidural is more likely to be used for an unplanned (emergency) caesarean birth.

 With spinal anaesthetic and epidurals, you’re awake and can breathe normally.
-As your baby is being born, you might feel sensations – like tugging and pulling – but no pain.

 Your tummy will be cleaned with antiseptic by the theatre team and covered with sterile cloths to lessen the chance of infection.
 A plastic tube (a catheter) will be put into your urethra (where urine comes out) to keep your bladder empty.